ianreah/KilnReviewDashboard/README.md

 To use it, set `kilnUrlBase` in the web.config to your kiln base url, e.g., https://example.kilnhg.com/, and log in with your FogBugz details.

+####Note:

+After a recent update to Kiln, this code will work with Harmony repositories and Git-only repositories but **won't work with Mercurial-only repositories**.
+See [this commit](https://github.com/NonlinearDynamics/KilnReviewDashboard/commit/778dd44ddeee6b73b06008384cf06a131c568f9c) for more information.

 ### FogBugz Integration

 You can also integrate with FogBugz, which will add a section showing you: